Mercy14846/Mercy14846/README.md

 - 👯 I’m looking to collaborate on Geospatial Projects all over the world to impact local communities

-- 💬 Ask me about Maps
+- 💬 Ask me about Maps and Geolocation based solution

 - 🌱 I’m currently learning Gentoo Linx OS
 <!--